Fernando Redondo: AC Milan

 In 2000, Redondo transferred to Serie A club A.C.
 Milan in a controversial £11m move: he stated that he was not involved in transfer discussions and expressed his desire to stay at Madrid.
-In response, a section of Real Madrid supporters gathered outside the Santiago Bernabéu Stadium protesting the transfer.
+In response, a section of Real Madrid supporters gathered outside the Santiago Bernabéu protesting the transfer.
 However, he suffered a serious knee injury in one of his first training sessions for his new team, and was unable to play for the next 2 1/2 years; he suspended his £2.74m-a-year salary, and even tried to give back the house and car which the Milan board had given him.

 Redondo did manage to contribute (albeit in a peripheral role) to Milan's successes in the 2002–03 and 2003–04 seasons, making a combined 16 league appearances and adding five in the 2002–03 Champions League and six in the same edition of the Coppa Italia, including the two-legged final.
 In late 2004, at the age of 35, he retired from professional football following another knee injury.